alshedivat/al-folio/_posts/2022-24-06-diffusion.md

 ## Problem formulation

 In recent years, Generative Adversarial Network has dominated in the field of generative model in term of sample quality and inference rate.
 Yet GANs show the weakness about the data distribution coverage and the challenging problem of training.
-In 2015, the idea of diffusion model <d-cite key="sohl2015deep"></d-cite> had came out and then in 2020, DDPM <d-cite key="ho2020denoising"></d-cite> was introduced and illustrated amazing results regarding to image fidelity and the coverage of distribution.
-Furthermore, in 2021, Dhariwal and Nichol <d-cite key="dhariwal2021diffusion"></d-cite> shows that Diffusion Models have the ability to overcome GANs in the sample quality and exhibit good behavior in distribution coverage, which is the critical weakness of GANs.
+In 2015, the idea of diffusion model <d-cite key="sohl2015deep"></d-cite> came out and then in 2020, DDPM <d-cite key="ho2020denoising"></d-cite> was introduced and illustrated amazing results regarding to image fidelity and the coverage of distribution.
+Furthermore, in 2021, Dhariwal and Nichol <d-cite key="dhariwal2021diffusion"></d-cite> showed that Diffusion Models have the ability to overcome GANs in the sample quality and exhibit good behavior in distribution coverage, which is the critical weakness of GANs.

 In this blog, we will go through the idea and derivation of diffusion models (the formulas and ideas follows the DDPM <d-cite key="ho2020denoising"></d-cite>).